devstream-io/website/docs/08-plugins/vault.md

-# vault  Plugin
+# hashicorp-vault Plugin

-This plugin installs [vault](https://www.vaultproject.io/) in an existing Kubernetes cluster using the Helm chart for you test or develop vault.
+This plugin installs [hashicorp-vault](https://www.vaultproject.io/) in an existing Kubernetes cluster using the Helm chart for your tests or develops hashicorp-vault.
-This plugin installs vault with replicas:3 by default value
+This plugin installs hashicorp-vault with replicas:3 by default value.

-### Usage
+## Usage

 ```yaml
 tools: